Mark Mills (writer)

 Mark Mills is a British writer of screenplays and novels.
 His first screenplay was the BAFTA-nominated short film One Night Stand starring Jemma Redgrave and James Purefoy in 1993; this won Mills a Best Screenplay' award at the Angers European First Film Festival in 1995.

-Mills's first novel was Amagansett, later reissued under the title The Whaleboat House published in 2004; this won him the award for Best Crime Novel by a Debut Author at the Crime Writers' Association Award.
+Mills's first novel was Amagansett, later reissued under the title The Whaleboat House and published in 2004.
+This won him the award for Best Crime Novel by a Debut Author at the Crime Writers' Association Award.
 His second novel, The Savage Garden, was published in 2006.
-His third novel, The Information Officer, was published in April, 2009.
+His third novel, The Information Officer, was published in April 2009.